dzois-ar/Node_postgres_using_docker/README.md

 ### URL : http://localhost:8081/deleteUsers

-Delete a user from the 'users' table by ID
+Delete a user from the `users` table by ID

 ![16 06 2024_19 18 11_REC](https://github.com/dzois-ar/Node_postgres_using_docker/assets/80916754/dea08c77-bb3f-43bc-8a2e-3d9ea5a632c1)